 People who regularly floss their teeth (one or more times per week) may lower their risk of stroke caused by a blood clot traveling from the heart and a stroke associated with an irregular heartbeat ...

-Regular dental flossing reduces the risk of a stroke, according to new research.
-People who floss their teeth at least once a week lower their risk of suffering a potentially fatal stroke caused by a ...
+Flossing protects your brain, as well as your gums, a new study suggests.
+People who floss their teeth at least once a week are reducing their risk of stroke caused by a blood clot, researchers are ...